Easy Ways To Fix And Cover A Bathroom Wall

 Even following the most effective of repairs and an extra lick of paint, you’ll likely be able to tell that the wall was damaged previously.
 With this in mind, it’s time to set about covering the damage.

-There are a number of ways that you can do this, ranging from quick and temporary covers to more permanent decorative wall panels.
+There are several ways that you can do this, ranging from quick and temporary covers to more permanent decorative wall panels.

 The simplest temporary choice, of course, is to use wall hangings, tapestries or wall art to cover damage to bathroom walls.
 However, we believe we have the perfect option for those looking for a more permanent solution.